Ventilator: History

 The 1955 release of Forrest Bird's "Bird Universal Medical Respirator" in the United States changed the way mechanical ventilation was performed, with the small green box becoming a familiar piece of medical equipment.
 The unit was sold as the Bird Mark 7 Respirator and informally called the "Bird".
 It was a pneumatic device and therefore required no electrical power source to operate.

 In 1965, the Army Emergency Respirator was developed in collaboration with the Harry Diamond Laboratories (now part of the U.S. Army Research Laboratory) and Walter Reed Army Institute of Research.
 Its design incorporated the principle of fluid amplification in order to govern pneumatic functions.
 Fluid amplification allowed the respirator to be manufactured entirely without moving parts, yet capable of complex resuscitative functions.
 Elimination of moving parts increased performance reliability and minimized maintenance.
 The mask is composed of a poly(methyl methacrylate) (commercially known as Lucite) block, about the size of a pack of cards, with machined channels and a cemented or screwed-in cover plate.
 The reduction of moving parts cut manufacturing costs and increased durability.

 The bistable fluid amplifier design allowed the respirator to function as both a respiratory assistor and controller.
 It could functionally transition between assistor and controller automatically, based on the patient's needs.
 The dynamic pressure and turbulent jet flow of gas from inhalation to exhalation allowed the respirator to synchronize with the breathing of the patient.

 Intensive care environments around the world revolutionized in 1971 by the introduction of the first SERVO 900 ventilator (Elema-Schönander), constructed by Björn Jonson.
 It was a small, silent and effective electronic ventilator, with the famous SERVO feedback system controlling what had been set and regulating delivery.
 For the first time, the machine could deliver the set volume in volume control ventilation.

-Ventilators used under increased pressure (hyperbaric) require special precautions, and few ventilators can operate under these conditions.
-In 1979, Sechrist Industries introduced their Model 500A ventilator, which was specifically designed for use with hyperbaric chambers.